leonardo-a/fastify-vercel/README.md

 ## 💻 Local Development

-For developmento, you can still run the project locally by running the commands:
+For development, you can still run the project locally by running the commands:

 ```bash
   npm install